withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ## Events
 ### Contribution
-*Emitted when an account contributions funds to the contract*
+*Emitted when an account contributes funds to the contract*

 ```solidity